tinesife94/projecteuler.net-solutions/README.md

 # Getting in shape

-## A colection of solutions to problems available on the projecteuler.net website.
+## A collection of solutions to problems available at projecteuler.net

 ### This project aims to (in no specific order):
 * Make me have some fun;